Here's The Truth About Saving For College In Ohio's 529 Plan

 To fully explain the unlimited carry forward of the state income tax deduction, let’s use two examples.
 An Ohio taxpayer contributes $4,000 to two 529 accounts for each of her two children, for a total of $8,000.
 She could deduct a total of $8,000 from her Ohio taxable income for the year.
 Alternatively, if an Ohio taxpayer contributed $8,000 to a CollegeAdvantage Direct Plan Account for one child in one year, he could deduct $4,000 from his Ohio taxable income during the current year, and also the next year.

-Do I have to pay to start saving in Ohio 529 Plan?
+Are there any fees to start saving in Ohio 529 Plan?

 What if I don’t know how to get started?

 Ohio’s 529 Plan, CollegeAdvantage wants to help you!
 Ohio’s 529 Plan offers tools and calculators to shape your 529 plan.
-Crunch the numbers with the College Savings Planner to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
-If you’re wondering when you should start saving for their higher education, use the Cost Of Waiting Tool to see what a difference starting early can do for building up the 529 plan.
+Crunch the numbers with the College Savings Estimator to calculate estimated college costs and determine the monthly amount to contribute to reach your savings goals.
+If you’re wondering when you should start saving for their higher education, use the Cost Of Delaying Savings Tool to see what a difference starting early can do for building up the 529 plan.
 The Tax Benefit Tool shows how a tax-advantaged 529 plan can grow when compared to a taxable savings account.
 Don’t forget, the sooner you start the 529 account, the sooner the power of compound interest and tax-free earnings can go to work growing the account.
 Use our blog page as a resource to find answers to more specific questions you may have. lf you already have a 529 plan, it might be time to review these life-stage account strategies or perform account maintenance.